Therapeutic Yoga Teacher Training

 Phoenix Rising Therapeutic Yoga is about embodied presence and awareness.
 By using the physical experience of yoga as a portal, students enter the deeper realm of embodied self inquiry to gain insight and awareness that can be applied to their life.
 Overlaying the basic instruction with a guided student centered dialogue leads to deeper awareness of the connection between one’s physical experience and one’s life experience.

 This training introduces the teacher to the fundamental elements of dual process.
 This approach also meets the criteria for “trauma informed yoga” and is appropriate for many and varied therapeutic applications.
 There are now significant research findings to show that yoga experiences with a focus on embodied presence and awareness support greater health, well-being, recovery, and life empowerment.
-Teachers of “dual process” focused yoga classes and trauma informed yoga are now being sought after in clinical and medical settings to support patient recovery and life adaption work.
-Although part of our basic 200 hour Phoenix Rising Yoga Teacher Training this program can also be taken by yoga teachers from other schools of yoga as part of our 300 hour bridge program. in Therapeutic Yoga Teaching.
+Teachers of “dual process” focused yoga classes and trauma informed yoga are now being sought after in clinical and medical settings to support patient recovery and life adaptation work.
+Although part of our basic 200 hour Phoenix Rising Yoga Teacher Training, this course can also be taken by yoga teachers from other schools of yoga as part of our 300 hour bridge program in Therapeutic Yoga Teaching.

 This course will cover the following:

 - Teaching methodology, the art of “andragogy” (a model of adult learning), and the power of self inquiry in the therapeutic process.

 - How to prepare students for a “dual process” type class experience.

 - How to support students in integrating the experience and make appropriate individual life application possible